yi-fang-yuan/Game-of-Life/README.md

 # Game-of-Life

-Download all the files under the same folder and click on index.html to play!
+To play the demo, click on [game of life](https://yifangyuan.me/Game-of-Life/)